axonasif/test/README.md

 # When to use `workspace-base` Image

+Hey,

+the default docker image is workspace-full.
+As I have already an own docker image, does it make sense to use the base one?

+Are there any benefits of using base over full in terms of

+- Performance
+- Starting Time?

+I know i have to install some packages, but thats pretty fast done

 ![axon](https://cdn.discordapp.com/avatars/465353539363930123/946f04e6812a3f0b3494fccf499d2d45.webp?size=20) Hey @Shyim, yes, you can use it for a lightweight base and quick start time (objective)
 ----
 ![shyim](https://cdn.discordapp.com/avatars/186129546574168065/65bafe1ccfb009894eb69f2ec7068e27.webp?size=20) Does it make difference If I build the image by own and push it to Dockerhub?